storj/docs/app/dcs/third-party-tools/restic/page.md

 **Restic** is a backup client written in Go language, it is highly secure and efficient.
 Each **Restic** backup is a snapshot of the server/files/directory, deduplicated from what was stored before.
 Any restore to a given backup will restore the server/files/directories to the exact state they were at that time.

-This is a quick-start tutorial that covers [Restic](https://restic.net) usage with Storj DCS.
+This is a quick-start tutorial that covers [Restic](https://restic.net) usage with Storj.

 In this guide, we will cover only some of the basic features of the tool.
 The complete documentation for Restic is located here, at their [complete command reference](https://restic.readthedocs.io/en/latest/manual_rest.html).